Netflix's "Murder Among The Mormons" Is About Documents — Here's Where The Murder Comes In

 Advertisement

 Other document collectors were suspected and interviewed, but none could be connected to the murders.
-Around the same time, a rumor began circulating that a man in a green letterman’s jacket had been the one to drop off the package at the Judge Building.
-A fellow artifacts dealer recognized the description as Hofmann.
+Around the same time, a rumour began circulating that a man in a green letterman’s jacket had been the one to drop off the package at the Judge Building.
+A fellow artefacts dealer recognized the description as Hofmann.

 But Why Did Hofmann Bomb SLC... & Himself?